CGJennings/se3docs/docs/dm-resources.md

 # Resources

 Plug-ins typically require access to resources such as [images](dm-res-image.md), [fonts](dm-res-font.md), and other data files.
+Strange Eons makes it easy to access these files from plug-in code.

+## Adding resources to a plug-in

 Resource files are included in a plug-in like any other file, by placing them in the plug-in's project task folder before it is bundled.
 For ease of access, resource files are typically stored in the plug-in under a folder called `resources`.
 As files in a plug-in are "visible" to all other plug-ins, it is important to avoid creating resources with the same path.
 The easiest way to do this is to store your files in a subfolder of `resources` based on your name, game code, plug-in UUID, or some other effectively unique string.

 **Example**
 Suppose Jane Simmons is writing a plug-in for a game called *SuperWhiz*.
 To keep her resource file names from colliding with other plug-ins, she might create a subfolder of `resources` named `jsimmons` and a subfolder of that named `superwhiz`.
 If she later creates a plug-in for a different game, she could store its resources in another subfolder of `jsimmons`.